manandarak/fitness_booking_api/README.md

 Copy
 Edit
 pip install flask
-If your project uses other packages (e.g. pytz, etc.), you can install them using:
+If your project uses other packages (e.g. pytz, etc.), install them using:

 bash
 Copy